Will I Lose My Home?

 Bankruptcy will also eliminate most if not all your unsecured debt, like credit cards and medical bills.
 By eliminating your unsecured debt, second mortgage and other obligations your mortgage loan will become much more affordable for you.

 Financial difficulties can become increasingly unbearable and result in legal actions such as foreclosure, repossession and wage garnishment.
-If you are looking for a debt solution, Law Office of Robert W. Kovacs, JR. can explain the bankruptcy process, as well as its advantages and disadvantages.
+If you are looking for a debt solution, Kovacs Law, P.C. can explain the bankruptcy process, as well as its advantages and disadvantages.

 Bankruptcy typically does not include a liquidation of any asset.
 The Massachusetts or Federal Exemptions laws allow most people to keep all of their property.
 Bankruptcy protects your assets from your creditors.

 - Foreclosure of your home

 - Seizure of your assets by the sheriff

 - Attachments and liens on your home or other real property

 - Creditor harassment, phone calls and collection letters